jakedgrant/TokCleaner/Shared (Extension)/Resources/PLATFORMS.md

 # Supported Platforms Configuration

-This document explains how to add or remove supported social media platforms in TokCleaner.
+This document explains how to add or remove supported social media platforms in Paramless.

 ## Single Source of Truth